telerik/blazor-docs/components/toolbar/overview.md

 1. Populate it with [Built-In Tools]({%slug toolbar-built-in-tools%}) or [Custom Tools]({%slug toolbar-templated-item%}).

+3. (optional) Add the `<ToolBarToggleButton>` to the `<TelerikToolBar>`.
+The toolbar toggle button can toggle between normal and selected states through two-way binding or an event.

 1. Handle their respective events so your application can respond to the user actions.

 >caption Basic Telerik Toolbar.